course-files/DistributedDatabases-HDFS-MapReduce-WideColumn/instructions/1-hadoop-hdfs-mapreduce/1-setup-hadoop.md

 # sending a request and getting an acknowledgement
 syncLimit=5
 # the directory where the snapshot is stored.
-# do not use /tmp for storage, /tmp here is just
-# example sakes.
 dataDir=/usr/local/zookeeper/data
 # the port at which the clients will connect
 clientPort=2181